Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 We got 600 billion bucks from them to invest in our country.

-So obviously it was just a way to negotiate.
+So obviously, it was just a way to negotiate.

 And it also happens to raise revenue and boost manufacturing.

-But those are those are those are ancillary effects.
+But those are ancillary events.

 Yeah, that's what you'd think.